This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Mr Woodford and WIM made a number of representations which included reference to the following:

-1. the ACD was responsible for compliance with regulatory requirements and had regulatory responsibility for managing liquidity risk (and the IMA imposed on WIM contractual but not regulatory responsibilities);
+1. the ACD was responsible for compliance with regulatory requirements and had regulatory responsibility for managing liquidity risk (and the investment management agreement imposed on WIM contractual but not regulatory responsibilities);

 2. WIM was subject to a liquidity risk framework designed by the ACD which imposed limits on the fund’s liquidity and it was reasonable to assume these represented a reasonable and acceptable liquidity profile;